API

 Billing

 A VIP is billed from the moment you reserve it until the moment you delete it.
-For example, if you reserve an IP address and then delete it after an hour, you will be charged only for an hour of use, regardless of whether the address was assigned to the instance or not.
+For example, if you reserve an IP address and then delete it after an hour, you will be charged only for an hour of use, regardless of whether the address was assigned to the Virtual Machine or not.

 The monthly price is displayed in the order window.